 Network outputs will be included within a dedicated NEAR-AMR website, and will inform on the strategic direction of the JPIAMR-VRI as it develops.
-The overall aim of this Network is to focus international efforts for maximal benefit and to ensure that results are translatable on intercontinental scales.
+The overall aim of this network is to focus international efforts for maximal benefit and to ensure that results are translatable on continental scales.

 - Adam Roberts, Liverpool School of tropical Medicine, United Kingdom (Coordinator)